-Concrete walls may experience small cracks as they cure.
-These are normal and may be no cause for alarm.
+- Small Hairline Cracks: Most concrete walls will experience small cracks as they cure.
+This is normal and may be no cause for alarm.

 1. Curing Concrete